 And they weren’t wrong – The Summer I Turned Pretty is a pretty perfect summer beach read.

 Before I go any further, let’s all be clear on one point.
 I love Sarah Dessen.
 You know this.
-And this book reminded me quite a lot of her books, so it’s no suprise that I enjoyed every second of this page.
+And this book reminded me quite a lot of her books, especially The Truth About Forever, so it’s no surprise that I enjoyed every second of this book.

-Belly (I know, horrible name . . .move on) has been going to the beach for the summer every year for her entire life with her mom and her older brother.
+Belly (I know, horrible name . . . let’s both try to move on) has been going to the beach for the summer every year for her entire life with her mom and her older brother.
 They always stay with her mom’s closest friend, Susannah, and her two sons, Conrad and Jeremiah.
 It’s the highlight of her life, of course, goofing around with the boys, playing cards, eating hamburgers, swimming, and just generally having a perfect summer, year after year.

-Of course, she’s had a crush on Conrad forever – he’s handsome and smart and reserved, but she’s closer friends with Jeremiah, the younger brother who is funny and more accepting of her presence among the boys.
+And no surprise – she’s had a crush on Conrad forever.
+He’s handsome and smart and reserved, but she’s closer friends with Jeremiah, the younger brother who is funny and more accepting of her presence among the boys.

 Everything about this book felt so real to me.
 The way Belly has felt left out of most events because she’s the youngest AND the only girl.
 The sudden change this summer as other boys at the beach start to notice her that summer and how she starts to recognize (and revel) in that power.
 When she finally gets up the nerve to tell someone how she feels and then suddenly she can’t stop letting it pour out (I have so been there).